ia-toki/tcframe/docs/topic-guides/grading.rst

 Subtask verdicts
 ****************

-If the problem has subtasks, the verdict of each subtask will be also shown.
+If the problem has subtasks, the verdict of each subtask will be shown as well.
 The verdict of a subtask is the combination of:

 - status: the worst status of test case verdicts in the subtask
 - points:

-  - 0, if no test case verdicts in the subtask have Accepted or OK status,
+  - the subtask points (assigned via ``Points()``), if all test case verdicts in the subtask are Accepted,
-  - the minimum points of OK verdicts in the subtask, if at least one test case verdict is OK (and the rest are Accepted), or
+  - the minimum points of OK verdicts in the subtask, if at least one test case verdict is OK and the rest are Accepted, or
-  - the subtask points (assigned via ``Points()``), if all test case verdicts in the subtask are Accepted.
+  - 0, otherwise.

 Overall verdict
 ***************